guna369/image_water-marking-using-Deep_learning/README.md

-# NeuralHash: An Adversarial Steganographic Method For Robust, Imperceptible Watermarking
+# Neuralmar:Image watermarking using deeplearning
 Building the next-gen watermark with deep learning: imperceptibly encoding images with un-erasable patterns to verify content ownership.

 ## What it does:
-Given an image (like Scream), Neuralhash makes small perturbations to visually encode a unique signature of the author:
+Given an image (like Scream), Neuralmark makes small perturbations to visually encode a unique signature of the author:

 <img width="1011" alt="original_to_watermarked" src="https://user-images.githubusercontent.com/10892180/43042515-fa9123c2-8d34-11e8-98d2-b65e05c18ead.png">